yokolet/tranquil-beach/other/confusing_number_upto_n.md

 #### How to Solve

 The basic idea is not so difficult.
 Create possible combinations of confusing number under given `N`, check if those are not symmetric if rotated.
-However, this problem easily gets a time limie exceeded error.
+However, this problem easily gets a Time Limit Exceeded error.
 How to make it run faster is the key.

 The solution here took depth first search (DFS) approach.